svenwal/gaszaehler-home-assistant-esphome/README.md

 When the initial flash is done you can disconnect it from your Mac and connect it to an external USB power next to your gas meter.
 If you have entered the correct WIFI credentials it should connect to your WiFi network and you should see the device in your Home Assistant as new integration to be configured.

 Also you don't need to connect it to your Mac again to update the firmware.
 You can do this over the air (OTA) using the same command as above.

+# Home Assistant

+## Initial setup

+Based on my experience Home Assistant is going to detect the sensor automatically within a few minutes.
+If this has happened you can navigate to Settings > Integrations and search for "Gas meter" (or however you have named it in the YAML file).
+You should see the device there.
+Click on it and you will be asked to enter the API key you have set in the YAML file.

+## Energy dashboard

+Now that the sensor is known to Home Assistant we can use it in the energy dashboard.
+Navigate to Energy and click on the "+" button to add a new device.
+You should see the sensor there.
+Click on it and you will be asked to enter the unit of measurement.
+This is "m³" in our case.
+Click on "Create" and you are done.